palantir/bulldozer/README.md

   options:
     # "squash" options are only used when the merge method is "squash"
     squash:
+      # "title" defines how the title of the commit message is created when
+      # generating a squash commit.
+The options are "pull_request_title",
+      # "first_commit_title", and "github_default_title".
+The default is
+      # "pull_request_title".
+      title: "pull_request_title"

       # "body" defines how the body of the commit message is created when
       # generating a squash commit.
 The options are "pull_request_body",
       # "summarize_commits", and "empty_body".
+The default is "empty_body".
-      body: "summarize_commits"
+      body: "empty_body"

-      # if "body" is "pull_request_body" then the commit message will be part
+      # If "body" is "pull_request_body", then the commit message will be the
-      # of the pull request body delinated by "message_delimiter" string
+      # part of the pull request body surrounded by "message_delimiter"
+      # strings.
+This is disabled (empty string) by default.
       message_delimiter: ==COMMIT_MSG==

   # "required_status" is a list of additional status contexts that must pass